fl-air/ebook-reader/front/README.md

 ### `yarn build`

-Builds the app for product
+Builds the app for production to the `build` folder.<br />
+It correctly bundl